 However, we're once again not concerned with the damping of anything here.
 The guitar amplifier itself doesn't have a transducer to damp.

 Rather, we're interested in optimal signal transfer and impedance bridging.

-Note that the ouptut of the guitar amplifier should ideally be designed with a proper impedance and damping factor for the guitar cabinet’s speaker.
+Note that the guitar amplifier's output should ideally be designed with a proper impedance and damping factor for the guitar cabinet's speaker.

 Let's say, for an easy example, a guitar pickup with an impedance of 20 kΩ outputted a signal into a guitar amplifier with an input impedance of 1 MΩ.

 That yields a damping factor of 50, but damping isn't what we're after.
 Rather, this “damping factor” of 50 (assuming no losses in the patch cord, which is an impossibility) would cause only -0.17 dB signal loss.
 That's a signal transfer of 98.0%!

 Here's an alternate example where damping factor actually plays a role.